anva76/Udacity-fsnd-project-05/backend/readme.md

 }
 ```

-- Returns: a list of products matching the search criteria and total number of the products in the list.
+- Returns: a list of products matching the search criteria and total number of products in the list.

 ```json
 {